MohamedKonate/AptFinder/README.md

 Once on the Github retrieve the Git link, open a terminal make a git clone https://github.com/MohamedKonate/AptFinder on your Desktop.

 After cloning the repo on the Desktop, you will need to download and install the nodeJS package, an important element to launch the application.
-You can directly download it on the site according to your Operating System: [JDK 17](https://nodejs.org/fr/download/current/)
+You can directly download it on the site according to your Operating System: [NodeJs](https://nodejs.org/fr/download/current/)

 Once the installation is done, go to the main folder, and run the following commands on the Terminal: